scottpidzarko/LaravelBasicBoilerplate/readme.md

 You will see a dot(.) appear for each of the hundreds of tests, and then be provided with the amount of passing tests at the end.
 There should be no failures with a fresh install.

-9. Storage:link
+12. Storage:link
 After your project is installed you must run this command to link your public storage folder for user avatar uploads:

 ```console
 foo@bar:~$  php artisan storage:link
 ```

-10. Login
+13. Login
 After your project is installed and you can access it in a browser, click the login button on the right of the navigation bar.

-The administrator credentials are:
+The (default) administrator credentials are:

 **Username**: admin@admin.com